 Maxey Castle was built by Sir William de Thorp around 1370 and was a small defensible castle.
 The castle buildings have long disappeared, but many documents relate to the house and land.
 There are remaining earthworks that hint at the former majesty of the site which include a moat and fish ponds.

-The site is scheduled and in private hands, so it is not possible to view the moat, which is now obscured by trees.
-However, a public footpath takes walkers close to old fish ponds belonging to the castle.
+The site is scheduled and in private hands, so it is not possible to view the remaining moat, which is now obscured by trees.
+However, a public footpath does take walkers close to old fish ponds belonging to the castle.